robusta-dev/robusta/docs/installation.rst

 .. warning:: If you are using a system such as macOS that includes both Python 2 and Python 3, run pip3 instead of pip.

 2. Generate a Robusta configuration.
 This will setup Slack and other integrations.
+We **highly recommend** enabling the cloud UI so you can see all features in action.

 .. code-block:: bash